MowMowchow/WonderPath/README.md

 WonderPath is a unique and easy to use path generation service. @ https://wonderpath.herokuapp.com/#/

+~ Info ~

+- The path generation script was done using Python.
+- I created a (Python) Flask REST API server to handle requests from the frontend
+- User Authentication handled with Firebase, and MongoDB was used to store the saved paths
+- The rest of the site/user interface was built using React

 The idea for the project came out of my love for running and the boredom that spawned from running the same 5km and 8km loops 3 times a week for over 4 years.

 Users may enter their current location and the desired distance to receive a route for walking, biking, or any other activities.
 An example is provided below.